 To be clear, our doctor had not declared to my dad that he was terminal.
 At this point, there was no cancer present.
 The only sign was an early onset of emphysema.

 But the kind physician could see all the signs.
 Dad had to make major and dramatic changes or he would die within a few years.
 Indeed, it might already be too late regardless of any changes he made.
 He never stopped smoking.

-Why?
+Why are churches dying?
 Why do these dying churches walk resolutely down the path of death?
 Why don’t they attempt something dramatic, something bold?
-I have worked with too many of these churches.
-Allow me to share six common responses to these questions.
+I have worked with too many of these churches, and have seen clearly why churches are dying.

 These churches are increasing in number.
 Culture indeed has little patience with a me-focused congregation, much less so than, say, 15 years ago.

 Is there hope for these churches?
 Will these dying congregations indeed die?

 I have seen God intervene a few times in such situations.
 But, in every case, the church has turned its face to Him, and forsaken all of their own preferences, desires and human-centered traditions.

 I pray that your church, if it is indeed on the path to death, will be the rare exception, to the glory of God.

 This article about why churches are dying originally appeared here.